Dr Alexis Berry BSc(Hons) MBBS FAFRM

 Dr Seeta Durvasula MB BS, DCH, MPH, PhD

 Seeta is a medical clinician and Director of two multidisciplinary health clinics for people with intellectual disability.
-She is a Lecturer in Developmental Disabilities, Centre for Disability Studies, Sydney Medical School, University of Sydney.
+She is a Senior Lecturer in Developmental Disabilities, Centre for Disability Studies, Sydney Medical School, University of Sydney.
 Seeta teaches medical, dental and pharmacy students and coordinates a unit of study in a Masters Program in Health Science (Developmental Disability).
 She sees AADDM as having an important role in education and advocacy to improve the health of people with intellectual disability.